mashablair/fast-turtle/README.md

 # fast-turtle
 Practicing JS switch statements and CSS3 animations to make that turtle zoom.
+A project from Wes Bos' class.

 ## Why
 Sometimes JS switch statements are better than if...else statements because you have very defined cases.